Evaluating the Deductive Competence of Large Language Models: Discussion

 \section{Discussion}

-We set out to expand the research base on evaluating the reasoning capabilities of LLMs with a classic experiment contrasting a priori conditions.
+We set out to expand the research base on evaluating the reasoning capabilities of LLMs with a classic experiment contrasting \textit{a priori} conditions.
 We do replicate some effects found in the literature for human subjects.
 Performance is higher for familiar problems than arbitrary ones and social rule have higher performance than non-social rules.
 However, we do not replicate the magnitude of the effects; social content does not benefit LLM performance as might be expected based on training corpus content.

 We do find effects for different presentation formats; however, they do not improve performance.
 For shuffled problems, the specific presentation format does not make a difference.
-For realistic problems, we find presentation type does make a difference-the classic presentation type has the highest performance.
+For realistic problems, we find presentation format does make a difference-the classic presentation format has the highest performance.

-However, our systematic, content and format controlled experimentation and performance measurement has also revealed a number of inexplicable interactions that appear to be consistent across different LLMs.
+However, our systematic, content and format controlled experimentation and performance measurement has also revealed a number of inexplicable interactions that \textit{appear to be consistent across different LLMs} and are therefore independent of architecture.
 Given the literature on human performance, an interaction between social rule status and content type is expected.
-However, many of the other interactions are not expected and are inconsistent with human performance.
+However, many of the other interactions are not expected and are inconsistent with human performance (e.g., \citealp{wason_reasoning_1984, manktelow_facilitation_1979}).

 We find some evidence that LLMs benefit from different types of presentation formats, (depending on the specific content of the problem), as might be expected from popular compensatory prompt engineering efforts.
 However, it is not immediately clear what types of information facilitate overall reasoning performance.
 This limits the ability to make general predictions about the conditions under which LLM reasoning is accurate.